Mendelssohn family

 The Mendelssohn family are the descendants of Mendel of Dessau.
 The German Jewish philosopher Moses Mendelssohn and his brother Saul were the first to adopt the surname Mendelssohn.
-The family includes his grandchildren, the composers Fanny Mendelssohn and Felix.
+The family includes his grandchildren, the composers Fanny and Felix.

 Moses Mendelssohn

 Moses Mendelssohn was a significant figure in the Age of Enlightenment in Germany.
 Mendelssohn had ten children, of whom six lived to adulthood.
 Of those six children, only Recha and Joseph retained the Jewish religion.
 Abraham Mendelssohn, because of his conversion to Reformed Christianity, adopted the surname Bartholdy at the suggestion of his wife's brother, Jakob Salomon Bartholdy, who had adopted the name from a property owned by the Salomon family.

 Mendelssohn's wife, Fromet (Frumet) Guggenheim, was a great-granddaughter of Samuel Oppenheimer.

 Mendelssohn & Co.
 Bank

 In 1795 Moses Mendelssohn's eldest son Joseph established the bank Mendelssohn & Co. in Berlin, and his brother Abraham joined the company in 1804.
 Many members of the family worked for the bank until it was forced to shut down in 1938.
 In 2004 relatives of the banker Paul von Mendelssohn-Bartholdy (1875–1935), led by his great-nephew Julius H. Schoeps (born 1942), tried to reclaim paintings once owned by him and later sold in the 1940s by his widow, in breach of his will.